 All in all, you get a vibrant picture quality with accurate and consistent colors.
 While VA panels offer a higher contrast ratio and therefore deeper and more vivid black shades than that of IPS displays, they also suffer from prominent trailing and smearing in fast-paced games.

 The IPS panel of the ASUS PG279QZ monitor, on the other hand, has a response time speed of 4ms (GtG) and an excellent pixel transition performance with no bothersome ghosting and motion blur.

-Now, the main thing users complain about this display is IPS glow which is actually an expected drawback of this panel technology.
+Now, the main thing users complain about this display is IPS glow which is actually an expected downside of this panel technology.
 Naturally, excessive IPS glow and backlight bleeding is considered as a monitor defect in which case you should return the display for a refund.